lextm/jekyll-theme-chirpy/_posts/2012-7-15-sharpsnmp-vs-snmpsharpnet.md

 http://snmpsharpnet.com/node/1

 Personally I dislike that, though it may help a few Java developers to migrate their projects to C#/.NET, it does not make very good use of C# language and .NET platform.
-As I am kind of familiar with SNMP#NET’s weakness, [I wrote some tip](/a-tip-for-snmpsharpnet-snmp-net-users-6a23a02b71e) about how to properly use it.
+As I am kind of familiar with SNMP#NET's weakness, [I wrote some tip](/a-tip-for-snmpsharpnet-snmp-net-users-6a23a02b71e) about how to properly use it.

 # The Differences on Project Management